learn-co-students/nlp_bakeoff_vac_pandas/README.md

 #### Submit

-Once you pass all of the tests in the validation notebook
+Once you pass all of the tests in the validation notebook send you predictions to the thread on Slack.

-1. `git add` your bakeoff notebook and your predictions
-2. `git commit`
-3. `git push` your work to your fork.
+Feel free to also push your work to your fork, and share your repo with the group.
-4. Navigate to the [NLP Bakeoff Canvas Assignment](https://learning.flatironschool.com/courses/605/assignments/48829) and submit a link to your fork.

 ------